b-crawl/bcrawl/README.md

   - v1.8.3: Removing an amulet of faith drains 1/4 your piety instead of 1/3.
   - v1.8.5: Changed base damage for weapons: bardiche (18->20), glaive (15->16), triple sword (17->18).
   - v1.11.5: Shadow dragon armour has (10->11) base AC, and storm dragon armour has (15->13) encumbrance.
+  - v1.11.8: Lightning rod damage scales more with Evocations.

 #### Removed Items
   - Amulet of Harm